-The implementation of the California and Arizona Leafy Green Marketing Agreements provides our buyers and ultimately the consumer with a science based safety program.
+The implementation of the California and Arizona Leafy Green Marketing Agreements provides our buyers with a science based safety program.
 They now know the full scope of what we look for, test and monitor when implementing food safety programs and can have confidence that our efforts are consistently and constantly verified by state government inspectors.
 While some buyers still have unique requirements, the marketing agreement has fostered consistency in safety requirements.